 When it comes to mounting cameras in private locations, you better have a valid reason or reside in a state where it’s permitted.
-It’s rare that a judge will accept video footage collected from a camera in a private area such as a bathroom or bedroom unless all parties involved knew they were being filmed.
+It’s rare that a judge will accept video footage collected from a camera in a private area such as restrooms or bedrooms unless all parties involved know they were being filmed.

 A common practice is video surveillance in dressing rooms at retail stores.
 These cameras are there to prevent shoplifting and other crimes.
 But in most cases, these cameras are accompanied by clearly posted signs letting patrons know they are being recorded.

 Remember the audio conversations mentioned earlier?
 These laws come into play when discussing video surveillance too.
 After all, if your cameras are capable of recording audio, you need to follow the rules surrounding these laws as well.